See also this

 Loch Arkaig to Gairlochy

-Next morning I stood on a bridge in Strathan, a few buildings for Glendessary estate at the west end of Loch Arkaig.
+Next morning I stood on a bridge in Strathan, a few buildings of the Glendessary estate at the west end of Loch Arkaig.
 Below me the Glendessary river rushed towards the Pean in a tumble of white water, while the Pean river itself wound placidly into Loch Arkaig.

 Like Morar, Loch Arkaig ran for 19kms end to end, a long paddle that might take most of the day and certainly most of the day’s energy.
 A back wind was rushing along, maybe only a little worse than on Morar; here would be a good place to experiment using an umbrella as a sail.
 A narrow road also trailed the loch’s north bank and having lost a bit of time hanging out in the bothies, I thought I’d try and hitch a lift towards the Great Glen and Loch Lochy where the Lochy River lead south to Fort William.
 If I could get there tonight I’d have caught up with a chance to carry on to Rannoch as planned.

 Either way, I was sure glad I didn’t have to trudge down that long, lochside road; I’m sure whitecaps or not, eventually I’d have taken to the water.
-It brought up another flaw in my gear: I was wearing shoes for boating which gave little more support than a pair of Tevas.
-I should be wearing boots for hiking with a 20-kilo load on rough ground.
-They did the job but the insides of my Keen Arroyos were being ground to a pulp and my feet were beginning to suffer.
+It brought up another flaw in my gear: I was wearing Keen Arroyos which gave little more support.
+Luffing a 20-kilo load over rough ground, I should be wearing boots for hiking.
+They did the job but the insides of my Arroyos were being ground to a pulp and my feet were beginning to suffer.

-I was fairly sure I had the measure of the River Lochy, a canoeable river that led down to Fort William and tidal waters, interrupted only by one WW3 rapid which the Scottish canoe guide warned of, but didn’t locate.
+I was fairly sure I had the measure of the River Lochy, a canoeable river that led down to Fort William and tidal waters, interrupted only by one Grade 3 rapid which the Scottish canoe guide warned of but didn’t locate.
 A look on Google Earth had pinned down the probable location where the river took a hard left with a telltale smudge of white.
-I put it in my GPS
+I put it in my GPS.

 Inspecting the rapid, I’d have been curious to see how even a proper kayaker could manage to fly down the chute and stay upright where it ramped up to the left to flip you right, straight onto the rock.
-UK Rivers rates the Lochy quite lowly and barely mentions this rapid, but then goes on to add that a poacher and 12 commandos have drowned here over the years.
-The mossy, muddy portage was another job for the packstaff, and now a little braver, I took the hardest line through the remains of the rapids and presently rocked up at the rail bridge at Inverlochy, a suburb of Fort William.
+UK Rivers rates the Lochy quite lowly and barely mentions this rapid, but then goes on to add that a poacher and no less than a dozen commandos have drowned here over the years.
+The mossy, muddy portage was another job for the packstaff, and now a little braver, I took the hardest lines through the remains of the rapids and presently rocked up at the rail bridge at Inverlochy, a suburb of Fort William.

 I now have an idea about packrafting in Scotland: what sort of routes are optimal and what gear works best.
 The recce around Glen Pean made me realise that no matter how up for it you might be, hiking cross-country across bogs and tussocks as I’d planned to do from Glen Nevis over to Blackwater and from there to Loch Laidon, would have been a hiding to nowhere while hauling a heavy pack.